Don’t cry for me, Ubertina

 Uber had it all.
 It had a great origin story (here is our first post about the nascent UberCab) and it solved a huge problem, especially in San Francisco.
 In the seven years since launch it has changed the way we think about city travel and angered a lot of important people who invested a lot of money in taxi medallions.
 It has also made a lot of enemies.

-All of these pressures create an environment that only the best managers could have handled and the worst managers would hunker down and keep quite, like a college fraterinty accused of some heinous crime.
+All of these pressures create an environment that only the best managers could have handled and the worst managers would hunker down and keep quite, like a college fraternity accused of some heinous crime.

 This bunker mentality hurt the company from the outset.
 There is a particularly Valley-based thought process that essentially boils down to “Don’t bother us while we’re changing the world.”
 Many companies are able to pass through this angry period unscathed – Facebook is a notable winner in this space – but many still recite that mantra as holt write.
 Take Twitter and the countless cries for better and easier troll management tools.
 “Don’t bother us,” Twitter engineers seem to be saying.
 “We’re too busy taking the pulse of the globe to help you avoid Nazis.”